arthurfiorette/axios-cache-interceptor/docs/pages/per-request-configuration.md

 - `number` -> the max time (in seconds) that the cache can be reused.
 - `boolean` -> `false` disables and `true` enables with infinite time.
 - `function` -> a predicate that can return `number` or `boolean` as described above.

+## `cache.override`

+This options causes the interceptors bypass the current cache and always make a new http request.
+This will not delete the current cache, it will just replace the cache when the response arrives.

+Unlike from `cache: false`, this will not disable the cache, it will just ignore the cache checks before making the request.
+This way, all options are still available and will work as expected.

+Default: `false`